 For the fourth (final) round of presentations, we encourage you to invite your advisor to class (if they cannot make that date, you may suggest they attend your third round presentation).
 We hope this will encourage a wider dialogue on your work beyond what the students and faculty of the class have already provided.

-COURSE SCHEDULE
+COURSE SCHEDULE (VERY Tentative)

-Jan 6 Discussion of second term goals.
+Jan 5 Discussion of second term goals; writing and publication strategies